Novalnet-AG/cosmoshop-payment-integration-novalnet/README.md

-# Cosmo shop Payment Module by Novalnet
+# Cosmoshop Payment Module by Novalnet
 Novalnet’s <a href="https://www.novalnet.com/modul/cosmoshop-payment-module">Cosmo shop payment module</a> simplifies your daily work by automating the entire payment process, from checkout till collection.
 This payment module is designed to help you increase sales by offering various payment methods on a one-page checkout.

 ## Advantages